fafpinheiro/TrafficDemo/README.md

     - To select and place the objects: MOUSE 1 (Left mouse button) on the UI object or wanted cell.

 Implemented things:
-  - Grid system and data base to store and map the occupied grid cells and what type of data is occupying that cell.
+  - A grid system and database to store and map occupied grid cells and the type of data occupying each cell.
-  - An Unlit shader graph that shows and hides the grid marks (bounds) where the objects can be placed.
+  - An Unlit shader graph that toggles the visibility of grid marks (bounds) where objects can be placed.
-  - Input system to handle all the user inputs, like camera moving, UI interaction and mouse position.
+  - An input system to handle all user inputs, including camera movement, UI interactions, and mouse position.
-  - Raycast to return the inpact point, that representes the cell selected to place the object.
+  - A raycast to determine the impact point, representing the selected cell for object placement.
   - Camera movement;
-  - Object placemente system, that instanciates the object to create and saves its data.
+  - An object placement system that instantiates objects, places them, and saves their data.
-  - An Unlit shader graph to work as a transiction effect from the 2d UI to the 3d object, that shows a preview of the object that will be placed.
+  - An Unlit shader graph for a transition effect from the 2D UI to the 3D object, displaying a preview of the object before placement.
-  - Creation of the gravitational physics of a black hole and the impact that those have on the city.
+  - Implementation of gravitational physics for a black hole and its impact on the city.
-  - An Unlit shdaer graph to simulate the black hole appearence and the visual distortion that it would make on the other objects.
+  - An Unlit shader graph simulating the black hole’s appearance and the visual distortions it causes on surrounding objects.
-  - UI to select the objects that will be placed on the city.
+  - A UI for selecting objects to be placed in the city.

   Developed work: